matt-goldman/dotnetflix/README.md

 You can also run the demo locally using either the dotnet cli or docker.
 You will need a Google API key for YouTube.

+**Note:** The migrations were all created using MSSQL LocalDB.
+If you're not running on Windows, you'll need to install Azure SQL Edge, and update the connection string in the Identity project.

+TODO:
+[] Move this to PostgreSQL

 ## .NET CLI

 1. Add a user secrets file to the Videos project (`src/DotNetFlix.VideoService`)